 The chief technology officer (CTO, CxO) group meetings, organized by the TSB Director as per Resolution 66 (Rev. Hammamet, 2016), assisted the Rapporteur Group in addressing strategic issues for the ITU-T Sector, and brought into the debates the views from the industry, as industry is the main component of ITU-T activities in the technical work.
 RG-StdsStrat considered the Communiqués from the CTO, CxO group meetings, and reflected topics of interest in a maintained list of hot topics, and which later was formalized as a hot topics repository (ref.
 TSAG-TD846-R1), and was liaised with the ITU-T study groups, and where the Rapporteur group obtained a number of hot topics underway or planned in the various study groups.
 Still, a number of fundamental questions remained open (ref.
 TSAG RG-StdsStrat TD61), regarding the notion of hot topics, objective, process, and maintenance of such a hot topic repository.
 Collaboration with IEC/SEG 8 took place on their hot topic radar activities; where Mr Yoichi Maeda is the appointed TSAG representative.

-The group found broader interest in developing metrics and statistics to capture and assess the current activities within ITU-T, with the purpose of identifying possible options on a strategic structural enhancement or optimization, towards strategic improvements to enhance the structure of ITU-T. The group was investigating together with TSB on the feasibility of automating those metrics generation for their implementation by the Bureau, where a catalogue of many feasible to implement metrics/statistics was developed for implementation by TSB; see Annex of TSAG- TD810-R1.
+The group found broader interest in developing metrics and statistics to capture and assess the current activities within ITU-T, with the purpose of identifying possible options on a strategic structural enhancement or optimization, towards strategic improvements to enhance the structure of ITU-T. The group found an agreement on the scope and way forward and was investigating together with TSB on the feasibility of automating those metrics generation for their implementation by the Bureau, where a catalogue of many feasible to implement metrics/statistics was developed for implementation by TSB; see Annex of TSAG- TD810-R1.

-The group also was studying the SDGs (UN sustainable development goals) and how they can be linked into the activities of the study groups and their Questions through a formal process.
+The group also studied how the work of ITU can support the SDGs (UN sustainable development goals) and how the development of Recommendations could include ‘by design’ its positive or negative impact to specific SDGs.
+Thus allowing the contributors and study group work to be more aware and inclusive in encompassing world wide strategic approach through a formal process.
+It was agreed that this work should be given a different context in the new study period.

 RG-StdsStrat was investigating a proposal on having an Architecture Advisory Board (AAB) as a new strategic standardization function/entity (at ITU-T level and/or at the study group level).
+The learnings from this investigation allowed SG15 and SG17 to collaborate on creating a first security architecture development correspondence group (CG-SECAD).

 The group received a contribution on "New IP: Shaping the Future Network" and assisted TSAG in consultations with the study groups and IAB on this new subject.